 Honda, as you’re surely aware, builds quite a few motorcycles on the side, but it has shied away somewhat from building any commercially available push bikes.
 That doesn’t mean it hasn’t built bicycles at all, though.
 The short-lived Honda RN-01 G-Cross pictured here is a dedicated downhill mountain bike produced exclusively for professional racers.

-Launched in June 2018, the eF01 electric bike integrates into the boot space of the Peugeot 5008 and is fitted with a battery and a motor with enough charge for up to 18-25 miles of range.
-It will also propel riders to a top speed of 12.5mph, which is more than you can expect to achieve in a 5008 during the morning commute.
+The eF01 electric bike integrates into the boot space of the Peugeot 5008 and is fitted with a battery and a motor with enough charge for up to 18-25 miles of range.
+It will also propel riders to a top speed of 12.5mph, which is more than you can expect to achieve in a 5008 during the morning rush-hour.

 Lotus Type 108, Type 110 and Condor Type 1 LC

-The Lotus Sport Pursuit Bicycle – which became known as the Lotus Type 108 and later the Type 110 – is an enormously aerodynamic piece of carbon-fibre sculpture, built to take on the Olympic Games.
+The Lotus Sport Pursuit Bicycle – which became known as the Lotus Type 108 and later the Type 110 – is an enormously aerodynamic piece of carbon fibre sculpture, built to take on the Olympic Games.
 Chris Boardman broke the 4,000m pursuit world record at the 1992 Games using just such a machine.
 You could buy one, but they cost £15,000 – an incredible amount of money at the time.
-These days, if you want a Lotus-branded bike, try the Condor for Lotus Type 1 LC (pictured), a snip at £5,200.
+These days, if you want a Lotus-branded bike, try the Condor for Lotus Type 1 LC (pictured), a snip at £5,200 when new.

 Specialised S-Works + McLaren Venge